-While at Canyon, he also played varsity basketball.
-Prior to coming to Grand Canyon, Odhiambo was a star athlete for the Kenya National Basketball Team.
+While at Canyon, he played varsity basketball.
+Prior to coming to Grand Canyon, Odhiambo was a star athlete for the Kenya National Basketball team.
 He also participated in track and field attaining national status in discus and shot-put.
-At only 6'3" and just 210 lbs, Odhiambo almost attained Olympic qualifying mark in discuss.
-He still holds the national schools and college record in his native country, Kenya.
-After college, Joseph Odhiambo worked as a computer programmer and statistic analyst before resigning in three years later to become a motivational speaker, and basketball coach.
+At 6'3" and just 210 lbs, Odhiambo almost attained the Olympic qualifying mark in discuss before switch to basketball in 1987.
+He still holds the national schools and colleges shot putt record in his native country of Kenya.
+After college, Joseph Odhiambo worked as a computer programmer and statistic analyst.
+He resigned three years later to become a motivational speaker, and basketball coach.

-Dribbling six basketballs simultaneously
+Dribbling six basketballs simultaneously for one minute